-PURPOSE AND INTRODUCTION
+1. PURPOSE AND INTRODUCTION

-- 1.1.
-The purpose of this charter is to guide the board of Prosus N.V.
-(Prosus or the company) in fulfilling its corporate governance duties and strategic leadership. - 1.2.
-The board is the focal point for and custodian of the corporate governance systems of the group.
+- 1.1 The purpose of this charter is to guide the board of Prosus/Naspers (the company) in fulfilling its corporate governance duties and strategic leadership. - 1.2 The board is the focal point for and custodian of the corporate governance systems of the group.
 The board conducts the group's business with integrity, and applies appropriate corporate governance policies and practices in the group.
-It is mindful that it is subject to responsibilities and obligations arising from statutory responsibilities, the Dutch Corporate Governance Code, the Euronext Amsterdam listing requirements and the company's listing obligations on applicable international stock exchanges (as amended from time to time). - 1.3.
-The Board of Prosus acts in the best interests of Prosus.
-The directors appreciate that strategy, risk, performance and sustainability are inseparable. - 1.4.
-In fulfilling its duties, the board is assisted by its committees, and its significant subsidiary companies' boards and their committees.
+It is mindful that it is subject to responsibilities and obligations arising from statutory responsibilities, the JSE Limited (JSE) Listings Requirements, the King Code on Corporate Governance for South Africa, and the company's listing obligations on international stock exchanges (as amended from time to time). - 1.3 The Board of Naspers acts in the best interests of Naspers.
+The directors appreciate that strategy, risk, performance and sustainability are inseparable. - 1.4 In fulfilling its duties the board is assisted by its committees, and its significant subsidiary companies' boards and their committees.